donny/grannysmith/README.md

 # grannysmith
-A small Python script to check for stock levels of new Apple iPhones
+A small Python script to check for stock levels of new Apple iPhones (with some sensible default values).

 ### Installation